gryzus24/ziew/README.md

                 OPTION[@FLAGS...]:[ALIGNMENT][WIDTH][.PRECISION]

               * OPTION    - widget specific option name,
-              * FLAGS     - option specific flag changing what/how value is displayed.
+              * FLAGS     - option specific flag changing what/how a value is displayed.
                               * d - show a difference since last refresh instead of a total,